 Please hand these instructions to the stove user when the installation is complete.
 Leave the stove ready for operation and instruct the user in the correct use of the appliance and operation of controls.

-Important:

-These products must be installed by a Competent Person Registered under the Government approved Competent Persons Scheme.
+Important: - These products must be installed by a suitably qualified installer.